-At the end of a Custody Record Review, volunteers record their findings on a excel spreadsheet which has been pre-populated with criteria to be examined and reported upon.
+At the end of a Custody Record Review, volunteers record their findings on Survey Software which is pre-populated with criteria to be examined and reported upon.

 The output from Custody Visiting is presented twice per year to the Strategic Priorities Assurance Board (previously the Strategic Governance Board) and annually as part of the OPCC Annual Report.

 To find out more about the scheme click on the following titles to open the documents:

 Person Specification (ICV and Custody Record Reviewing Scheme)

 Role Description (Independent Custody Visiting/ Custody Record Reveiwing)

 A copy of the application form is available here.